broady/tygor/README.md

 ## Features

-- Type-safe handlers using Go generics
-- Automatic TypeScript generation from Go types
+- **End-to-end type safety** — Go structs become TypeScript types automatically
-- Lightweight TypeScript client using proxies for minimal bundle size
-- Zero reflection at runtime for handler execution
-- Request validation with struct tags
-- Flexible error handling with structured error codes
-- Middleware and interceptors at global, service, and handler levels
-- Built-in support for GET and POST methods with appropriate decoding
+- **Standard HTTP/JSON** — Debuggable, cacheable, works with existing tools
+- **Zero ceremony** — No IDL files, no protobuf, no OpenAPI specs to maintain
+- **Tiny client footprint** — Proxy-based client with <3KB bundle impact
+- **Go-native** — Idiomatic handlers, works with any HTTP middleware
+- **Production-ready** — Structured errors, interceptors, request validation

 ## Philosophy

-**tygor is for teams building tightly-coupled Go and TypeScript applications.**
+**tygor is for teams building fullstack Go + TypeScript applications.**

-If you're building a fullstack application where the Go backend and TypeScript frontend live together, tygor gives you end-to-end type safety without the ceremony of IDLs like protobuf or OpenAPI specs.
+If your Go backend and TypeScript frontend live together (especially in a monorepo), tygor gives you end-to-end type safety without the ceremony of IDLs like protobuf or OpenAPI specs.
 You write normal Go functions, and tygor generates TypeScript types that match your actual implementation.

 ### Who is this for?